Trust Management and Infrastructure¶

 For Relying Parties it would be helpful if all wallet implementations in Europe are sharing the same invocation mechanism.
 To ensure that only valid Wallets can be addressed we created the following proposal.

-Issuer Trust Management
+Issuer Trust Management¶

 The ARF defines a number of issuing entities as part of the EUDI Wallet ecosystem, such as PID Providers, Qualified Trust Service Providers (QTSPs) issuing QEAAs/QES and non-qualified Trust Service Providers (TSPs) issuing EAAs.
 Each of these Issuers provide attestations according to their individual policy.
 A policy for PID Providers is given by eIDAS and requires Level of Assurance High.
 Policies for issuance of qualified certificates and the notification of Authentic Sources for the issuance of EAAs are also known under eIDAS.
 Other policies may have to be developed and are dependent on the respective business cases.

 According to the ARF, a trust relationship between the Relying Party and the respective issuing entity must exist when releasing an attestation from the Wallet to the Relying Party.
-In general, a Relying Party validates an attestation by verifying an electronic signature linked to the attestation and created by the respective issuing entity under a certain Public Key Infrastructure (PKI).
-It is assumed that the PKI and the respective certificate of the issuing entity is linked to a policy under that the attestation and electronic signature was created.
+In general, a Relying Party validates an attestation by verifying an digital signature linked to the attestation and created by the respective issuing entity under a certain Public Key Infrastructure (PKI).
+It is assumed that the PKI and the respective certificate of the issuing entity is linked to a policy under that the attestation and digital signature was created.
 In order the get an attestation accepted by the Relying Party, the Relying Party must accept the respective issuing policy.